verivital/behaverify/tutorial_examples/README.md

 ```
 result {(loop, a_loop, {'a', 'b', 'c'} such_that True, a_loop)}
 ```
-Rhe loop will produce ['a', 'b', 'c'].
+The loop will produce ['a', 'b', 'c'].
 This will be treated as possible values. (note: if you actually wanted this you could simply write result{'a', 'b', 'c'}).

 In essence, the output of the loop will always be 'flattened'.
 Loops can thus be nested.
 E.g.
 ```